How to write a conference paper?

 A conference paper is a concise scholarly document presented at academic conferences to share new research findings, engage in discussions and receive peer feedback.
 It differs from a journal article in length, audience and review process.
-It is typically shorter and less rigorous and often serves as a preliminary step before publishing a comprehensive journal article.
+Conference papers are typically shorter and less rigorous and often act as a preliminary step before publishing a full journal article.
 Structurally, conference papers briefly present the research purpose, approach, results and conclusions.
-In contrast, journal articles provide a detailed literature review, in-depth methodology and extensive discussion sections.
+In contrast, journal articles provide a more detailed literature review, methodology and analyses.

 What is a conference paper?

-A conference paper is a scholarly document that is presented at an academic conference.
-It represents a concise version of your research findings, intended for an audience of researchers, professionals and practitioners in an academic field.
+A conference paper is a scholarly document presented at an academic conference.
+It summarises research findings for an audience of researchers, professionals and practitioners in an academic field.
+Its primary purpose is to share new research findings, theories, methodologies or practices and receive feedback through discussions with peers.

 What is the difference between a conference paper and a journal article?